Learning Adaptive Classifiers Synthesis for Generalized Few-Shot Learning: Problem Description

-Similarly, we simulate many GFSL tasks from the \textsc{seen} classes.
-At each time, we split the \textsc{seen} classes into a tail split with classes $\calC$, and treat remaining $|\calS| - |\calC|$ classes as the head split.
-Eq.~\ref{eq:generalized_meta_obj} is transformed into:
+To this purpose, we simulate many GFSL tasks from the \textsc{seen} classes.
+At each simulation time, we split the \textsc{seen} classes into a tail split with classes $\calC$, and treat remaining $|\calS| - |\calC|$ classes as the head split.
+Therefore, Eq.~\ref{eq:gfsl_obj} is transformed into:

-In particular, the function $f$ outputs a $\calS$-way classifier with two steps: (1) For the tail split $\calC$, it follows what $f$ does in Section~\ref{sec:meta-FSL} and generates the classifiers of $\calC$ using their few-shot training examples $\mathcal{D}^{\;\calC}_{\mathbf{train}}$.
-(2) For the head split $\calS - \calC$, this function directly make use of the many-shot classifiers of the $\calS-\calC$ classes to generate the classifiers (instead of asking for training examples of head split).
+Here, the simulated tail classes are the subset of the full \textsc{seen} classes $\calC \subset \calS$, with the number of classes to be $N$.
+As a result, the function $f$ outputs a $|\calS|$-way classifier with two steps: (1) For the simulated tail split $\calC$, it follows what $f$ does in standard few-shot learning and generates the classifiers of $\calC$ using their few-shot training examples $\mathcal{D}^{\;\calC}_{\mathbf{train}}$.
+(2) For the head split $\calS - \calC$, this function directly makes use of the many-shot classifiers $\mathbf{\Theta}_{\calS-\calC}$ of the $\calS-\calC$ classes to generate the classifiers.
+Note that the loss is measured on the test examples from the entire distribution $\calD^{\calS}_{\mathbf{test}}$, which includes both head and simulated tail classes.